lopsotronic/asciidoc-links/README.md

+# Asciidoc Links

+Extending the functionality for Asciidoc files and to also show include directives.
+Links, Includes, and ITTR (include to tagged regions) are represented in different formats for this purpose.

 # Markdown Links

 Adds command `Show Graph` that displays a graph of local links between Markdown files in the current working directory.